the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 Recent surveys {cite}`Stuart2018sharing` conducted amongst researchers list the following reasons:

 - Organising data in a presentable and useful way is challenging (mentioned by 46%)
-- They are unsure about copyright and licensing (mentioned by 37%)
+- Researchers are unsure about copyright and licensing (mentioned by 37%)
 - Researchers do not know which repository to use for different data types (raised by 33%)

 These are cultural challenges that might be addressed in changing practice going forward.